2016 Hama offensive: Army counter-attack and government regains ground

-On 8 October, taking advantage of rebel-infighting in the nearby Idlib province, the Army launched a counter-attack and recaptured 10 villages (including Qarah), several hills, two checkpoints and an airfield.
+One week later, while taking advantage of the rebel-infighting in the nearby Idlib province, the Syrian Army launched a counter-attack and was able to recapture 10 villages (including Qarah), several hills, two checkpoints and an airfield.
 The military continued to advance towards other nearby villages, specifically Ma'an, while a Russian air-strike directly hit a small convoy leaving Kawkab.

 On 9 October, the Army recaptured two more villages (Ma'an and Kubbariyah), as well as parts of Kawkab.
 Renewed fighting for Ma'an took place later that night, and by the next day both villages were again rebel-held.
 Subsequently, government troops launched a new assault on Ma'an, and the town, along with nearby Kawkab, was heavily hit by air-strikes.
 On 11 October, the Army seized Kawkab, as well as Kubbariyah once again.
 A subsequent rebel counter-attack against Kawkab was repelled, with the rebels reportedly suffering heavy casualties.
 Two days later, the Army captured Ma'an, as well as a nearby hill.

 On 16 October, government forces seized Maardis and the village of Iskandariah.
 The advance came after Army units managed to take control of the nearby Al-Abbadah hill the previous day and establish fire control over Maardis.
 The rebels subsequently launched a counter-attack before nightfall in an attempt to regain both Maardis and Iskandariah.
 Government control of Maardis remained tenuous as fighting continued into the evening.
 By the next day, the counter-attack had been repelled.
 During the fighting, the rebels managed to temporarily regain the town before losing it again.